 Special Transportation Service (STS) is a shared-ride public transportation service of Miami-Dade County in compliance with the complementary paratransit service provisions of the Americans with Disabilities Act (ADA) of 1990.
-STS offers door-to-door transportation service from the main entrance of pick-up to the main entrance of drop-off locations.
+STS offers door-to-door transportation service from the main entrance of drop-off locations.